Skip to main content

 Our Commitment to Player Protection

 The Low Lay advocates for responsible gaming practices across the sweepstakes casino industry.
-We believe sustainable industry growth requires prioritizing player welfare over short-term revenue.
+Player welfare has to come before short-term revenue.

 In our casino reviews, we evaluate responsible gaming features including deposit limits, session time limits, self-exclusion tools, and problem gambling resources.
-Casinos that demonstrate genuine commitment to player protection receive higher ratings in our methodology.
+Casinos with stronger player-protection tools receive more credit in our methodology.

 We will never promote casinos that lack adequate responsible gaming tools or make it difficult for players to self-exclude.
 Player protection is non-negotiable in our editorial standards.